matthewleach/enki-web/web/core-html-elements/headings-h1-h6.md

 There are 6 headings in HTML5 ranging from `<h1>` to `<h6>`. `<h1>` being the largest in size by default and most important by search engines. `<h6>` being the smallest and least important of the text headings within a web page.

-A `h1` should describe the topic of the entire page. `h2`'s typically describe primary blocks of content within the page, and `h3`'s describe less important blocks of content, etc.

 Example:
 ```
 <h1>Heading 1</h1>